per2jensen/dar-backup/README.md

   - Setup an ssh access using a key for logging into the server
   - A Discord webhook is needed for the messages to be sent
+  - A 'darrc' file is generated in the conf dir, once the install.sh script has been run.
-  - The Ubuntu installed 'darrc' file, located here: /etc/darrc controls which files not to compress, as well as the amount of error correction data.
+    It controls which files not to compress, ans points to the par2 configuration, also in conf dir
   - Fill in some data in the dar-backup.conf file
     ````
       # the Discord webhook address to send messages to